Fujifilm X-T20 versus Fujifilm X-A3

 The Fujifilm X-T20 and the Fujifilm X-A3 are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2016.
 Both the X-T20 and the X-A3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The physical size and weight of the Fujifilm X-T20 and the Fujifilm X-A3 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Fujifilm X-T20 and the Fujifilm X-A3 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A3 is notably smaller (20 percent) than the Fujifilm X-T20.
 Moreover, the X-A3 is markedly lighter (11 percent) than the X-T20.
 In this context, it is worth noting that neither the X-T20 nor the X-A3 are weather-sealed.